greendook/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+  to store data that you'd like to be

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  hashes the password sent to the backend

 - [ ] What does bcrypt do to slow down attackers?

+  hashes the password multiple times

 - [ ] What are the three parts of the JSON Web Token?

+  header, paylod, signature

 ## Minimum Viable Product